 Provides an introduction to groups, rings, ideals, integral domains and fields.
-Prerequisite: MATH 202, MATH 271.
+Normally offered even numbered spring semesters. rerequisite: MATH 211.

-Deals with vector spaces, matrices, linear transformations, canonical forms and determinants.
+Deals with vector spaces, matrices, linear transformations, canonical forms, and determinants.
 Must be taken with MATH 322L.
-Prerequisite: MATH 202, MATH 271.
+Prerequisite: MATH 211.

 Laboratory to accompany MATH 322 in order to use a computer algebra system (such as Mathematica or Maple) to provide visual re-enforcement of central concepts.
 Must be taken with MATH 322.

-An introduction to basic number theory: properties of the integers, congruence, Fermat's and Wilson's Theorem, number theoretic functions, Diophantine equations and primes.
-Prerequisite: MATH 202, MATH 271.
+An introduction to basic number theory: properties of the integers, congruence, Fermat's and Wilson's Theorem, number theoretic functions, Diophantine equations, and primes.
+Normally offered odd numbered fall semesters.
+Prerequisite: MATH 211.

 See EDUC 411.

-An introduction to the algebraic concepts, methods and techniques that form the theoretical basis for computer science, including relevant areas of logic, set theory, relations and functions, and Boolean algebra.
-Prerequisite: MATH 202, MATH 271.
+An introduction to the algebraic concepts, methods, and techniques that form the theoretical basis for computer science, including relevant areas of logic, set theory, relations and functions, and Boolean algebra.
+Prerequisite: MATH 212.

 Introduction to point-set topology at the undergraduate level.
 Topics include topological spaces, limit points, continuity, connectedness, compactness, separability, and the fundamental group.
-Prerequisite: MATH 204, MATH 271.
+Prerequisite: MATH 213.

 An introduction to the analysis of real numbers, variables, and functions.
-Topics include topology of the real numbers, sequences and series, limits, continuity and uniform continuity, differentiation, the Riemann integral, and sequences of functions.
-Prerequisite: MATH 204, MATH 271.
+Topics include the topology of the real numbers, sequences and series, limits, continuity and uniform continuity, differentiation, the Riemann integral, and sequences of functions.
+Prerequisite: MATH 213.

 An introduction to the theory of complex numbers, variables, and functions.
 Topics include transformations and mappings, elementary and analytic functions, complex integration and Cauchy’s theorem, Taylor and Laurent expansions, residues, harmonic functions, and conformal mappings.
-Prerequisite: MATH 204, MATH 271.
+Prerequisite: MATH 213.

 Definition, formulation, solution, documentation, and testing of a problem under close faculty supervision.